lscambo13/ElegantMustard/README.md

 ### 🕵️ If it doesn't look correct for you,
 - zoom in more from Rivatuner
 - make sure you've ticked all the stats in Afterburner
+- use Raster 3D text rendering in Rivatuner
 - use Barnchrift font (semi condensed) in Rivatuner

 ## 🙏 FEEDBACK APPRECIATED